cekrem/cekrem.github.io/content/posts/programming-as-theory-building-part-ii.md

 ## Software Teams Are Institutions

 I recently read a draft paper by two Boston University law professors, Woodrow Hartzog and Jessica Silbey, called "How AI Destroys Institutions."
-Their argument hit me like a truck: AI systems aren't just tools that _can_ be misused—their core design is fundamentally incompatible with how institutions function.
+Their argument hits like a truck: AI systems aren't just tools that _can_ be misused—their core design is fundamentally incompatible with how institutions function.

 Now, when they say "institutions," they're talking about universities, the legal system, journalism, democracy.
 Big stuff.
 But as I read, I kept seeing my own world reflected back at me.
 Because software development teams _are_ institutions, even if we don't usually think of them that way.